 In order to collect telecentric rays, the front optical components of a telecentric lens must be at least as large as the object largest dimension; for this reason telecentric lenses are larger, heavier and therefore more expensive than common optics.

 Distortion is one of the worst problems limiting measurement accuracy: even the best performing optics are affected by some grade of distortion, while often even a single pixel of difference between the real image and the expected image could be critical.

-Distortion is simply defined as the percentage difference between the distance of an image point from the image center and the same distance as it would be measured in a distortion-free image; it can be thought of as a deviation between the imaged and the real dimensions of an object.
-For instance, if a point of an image is 198 pixels distant from the center, while a distance of 200 pixels would be expected in absence of distortion, the radial distortion, at that point, would be:
+Distortion is simply defined as the percentage difference between the distance of an image point from the image centre and the same distance as it would be measured in a distortion-free image; it can be thought of as a deviation between the imaged and the real dimensions of an object.
+For instance, if a point of an image is 198 pixels distant from the centre, while a distance of 200 pixels would be expected in absence of distortion, the radial distortion, at that point, would be:

 distortion = (198 - 200) / 200 = -2/200 = 1%

 Positive radial distortion is also called “pincushion” distortion, negative radial distortion is called “barrel” distortion: note that the distortion depends on the radial position and can also change of sign.
 Distortion can be also viewed as a 2D geometrical transformation of the real world into the virtual space created by the lens; as this transformation is not perfectly linear but is approaching 2nd or 3rd degree polynomials, the image becomes slightly stretched and deformed.